 Global facial implant market size was valued at USD 1.74 billion in 2014.
-Rising incidences of sports-related facial injuries and demand for minimally invasive surgeries for reconstruction of facial trauma are expected to growth over the forecast period.
-In addition, rising expenditure on healthcare, awareness pertaining to facial implants and adoption of cosmetic surgery are some factors contributing to a growth in demand.
+Rising incidences of sports-related facial injuries and demand for minimally invasive surgeries for the reconstruction of facial trauma are expected to grow over the forecast period.
+In addition, rising expenditure on healthcare, awareness pertaining to facial implants, and adoption of cosmetic surgery are some factors contributing to a growth in demand.

 U.S. facial implant market, by material, 2012 - 2022 (USD Million)

 According to a report published by the American Society of Plastic Surgeons, in the U.S. alone 15.6 million cosmetic procedures were performed in 2014 and the number is expected to grow a rate of over 3.0% every year.
 Furthermore, rising demand for facial rejuvenation procedures is also expected to uplift product usage over the forecast period.

 As per a report published by the Department of Health in 2013, cosmetic procedures in the UK accounted for an annual expenditure of 2.3 billion in 2010.
 Growing prevalence of facial fractures and target disorders is further expected to boost this annual expenditure by 2022.

 Polymer implants held the largest share in terms of revenue as of 2014 due to increased usage for deformity correction surgeries.
 Additionally, benefits associated with it including rigid support, flexibility, and biocompatibility are anticipated to propel the market growth.
 Solid silicone implants are frequently used for augmentation surgery.